-One of the most ubiquitous behavioral problems seen in children is Attention-deficit/hyperactivity disorder (ADHD).
+One of the most ubiquitous behavioural problems seen in children is Attention-deficit/hyperactivity disorder (ADHD).
 The disease is mostly seen in children, with more numbers of boys getting affected.
-All around the world, there is an incidence of 4-12% ADHD in school going children, while nearly 4-5% of patients are college going or are adults, with equal numbers of men and women affected.
-Recent figures also point out at the treatment of ADHD in adults showing a lag behind that of children.
+All around the world, there is an incidence of 4-12% ADHD in school-going children, while nearly 4-5% of patients are college going or are adults, with equal numbers of men and women affected.

 A major challenge with the incidence of ADHD is in the absence of proper treatment.
 The patient faces problems such as not performing well in school or when taking professional courses, as well as child-like behavior that affects interpersonal relationships.
 The diagnosis of this disorder involves meeting six or more of the symptoms described.